 However, developers keenly saw places for improvement.
 Those improvements make BetMGM one of the most fluid and user-friendly sportsbook apps available.
 Roar Digital designed BetMGM's sportsbook website and mobile app.

 The London-based digital agency is known for outstanding web design and strong digital marketing plans.
 BetMGM's sportsbook app is a clear example of both.
-When the Tennessee sports betting operations open, new account registrations are rewarded with free money.
+When the Tennessee sports betting operations open, new account registrations are rewarded with bonus money.